Iago’s Manipulation in Othello

 How it works

 Manipulation is all around us; we frequently do not notice it because it is hidden very well.
-Humans manipulate others in order to get their requests, they expect them to reveal their flaws to use it against them.
-In Othello, Iago demonstrates he is the master of manipulation over all characters who had formerly trusted and confined him.
-Shakespeare’s Iago effectively showcases how humans can use others weaknesses to serve their demands which causes them to expose their faults.
+Humans manipulate others in order to get their requests; they expect others to reveal their flaws and use them against them.
+In Othello, Iago demonstrates that he is the master of manipulation over all characters who had formerly trusted and confided in him.
+Shakespeare’s Iago effectively showcases how humans can use others’ weaknesses to serve their demands, forcing those they manipulate to expose their own faults.

 Need a custom essay on the same topic?